 - Non-economic damages

-Economic damages are those that are easier to value and calculate.
+Economic damages are generally more quantifiable.
 In a wrongful death action, they may include:

 - Funeral and burial expenses